ORIENTATION

 Founder of Aikido

-Each person is communicated with as a Fellow Traveler or Wayfarer on a journey, not as a "student" or "patient."
+This is not reparative psychotherapy or mental health counseling but rather a form of spiritual inquiry into the true nature and essence of one's unfurling journey.
+Each person is communicated with as a Fellow Traveler, not as a "student" or "patient."
 There are no doctors or gurus here.

-The view here is that each person, ultimately, answers to an inner living process that has an ancient, autonomous intelligence, whose unfolding wisdom is revealed in gradual ways but whose fullness, energy, momentum, and directives are often concealed in the subterranean depths of who we are.
+The view here is that each person, ultimately, answers to an inner living process of the psyche (soul) that has an ancient, autonomous pattern or intelligence, whose unfolding wisdom is revealed in gradual ways but whose fullness, energy, momentum, and directives are often concealed in the subterranean depths of who we are.

-I work with people of diverse backgrounds including caregivers (of all kinds), therapists, healers, chaplains, artists, poets and writers, contemplatives and Wayfarers, individuals traversing the landscape of midlife, people involved in a process of spiritual formation, and those people undergoing significant change.
+I work with people of diverse backgrounds including (but not limited to) caregivers, therapists, ministers, leaders in organizations, chaplains, chaplains-in-training, artists, poets and writers midwifing the spirit of a project, contemplatives and Wayfarers, individuals traversing the landscape of midlife, HSPs (highly sensitive people a.k.a. highly energy-aware people -- what I call HEAPs), people involved in a process of spiritual clarification, discernment, or formation, and those undergoing significant change.

 People Who Benefit Most